mayank8893/Excel_Analysis_Projects/README.md

-# Excel_Analysis_Projects
+# Excel Analysis Projects

-This repository contains some of my Excel projects done using MS Excel.
-Go to the project folders and see the readme for detailed instructions about the projects.
+This repository showcases several Excel projects I have completed using Microsoft Excel.
+Explore the individual project folders and refer to their README files for detailed instructions and project descriptions.